-The best way to get familiar with these conventions is to use Intercom.
+The best way to get familiar with these objects and patterns is to use Intercom.
 You can also learn more in these resources:

-An ecosystem of unique, useful apps and integrations benefits us all – you, us and our customers.
+An ecosystem of unique, useful apps and integrations benefits us all – you, us and all Intercom customers.

-If you’re an Intercom customer it can help to get started building an app for your own team – many developers start by building tools to solve their own problems, then share them with the world.
+If you’re an Intercom customer it can help to start building an app for your own team – many developers start by building tools to solve their own problems, then share them with the world.
 It’s a great way to understand what your customers will want from your app.

 If you’ve never used Intercom we’d recommend you create a free account and try it out.
-If you have any question along the way, just let us know.
+If you have any questions along the way, just let us know.

 - Try and build something unique – take a look at other apps that exist and make sure your idea is different or better than what already exists